 Disco Elysium was a game that vaguely interested me as it was ramping up towards release, but with a busy Autumn schedule, I simply didn't have time to get around to playing it right away at launch.
 It wasn't until I started seeing considerable praise for the game from other reviews and acquaintances that I knew I had to make room for it in my schedule.
 I'm very glad I did.

-Disco Elysium, at its core, is a game about talking to people.
-I wasn't sure going in exactly how engaging an RPG limited to that sort of interaction could be, but quickly discarded my doubts only a short while after starting up the game.
-Whether conversing with the nearby store owner or kicking a mailbox, Disco Elysium is descriptive, evocative, creative, and perhaps most importantly, often witty & genuinely humorous.
-It effortlessly transitions from colorful illustrative text to fascinating discussions on political ideology to bluntly amusing dialogue options.
+Disco Elysium, at its core, is a game about people and conversation.
+I wasn't sure going in exactly how engaging an RPG limited to that sort of interaction could be, but I quickly discarded my doubts only a short while after starting up the game.
+Whether conversing with the nearby store owner or kicking a mailbox, Disco Elysium's writing style is descriptive, evocative, creative, and perhaps most importantly, often witty & genuinely humorous.
+It effortlessly transitions from colorful illustrative text to fascinating political ideology to amusingly stupid banter.

 At the game's onset, your character - a middle-aged man - wakes up hungover seemingly after a night of hysterical and heavy drinking, causing all sorts of mayhem at a hostel.
-He doesn't remember a lick about his current situation, who he is, where he is, or what he's doing there.
-As this stumbling drunk, you soon meet the eternally patient Kim Kitsuragi and quickly learn that you both are supposedly members of the local police service sent to investigate a recent homicide - a hanging - that has taken place.
+He doesn't remember a lick about his current situation: who he is, where he is, or what he's doing there.
+As this stumbling drunk, you soon meet the eternally patient Kim Kitsuragi.
+You quickly learn that you both are supposedly members of the local police service sent to investigate a recent homicide - a hanging - that has taken place.

 In effect, there are several mysteries the player is set to unravel as they enter the world of Disco Elysium.
-Of course, there is a dead man hanging out the back yard of the hostel you wake up in, but there's also the mystery of who exactly you are, as well as a slow realization of the state of the world at large.
+Of course, there is a dead man hanging out in the back yard of the hostel you wake up in, but there's also the mystery of who exactly you are, as well as a slow realization of the state of the world at large.
 In some ways, Disco Elysium feels more like reading a great book than playing a game.
-It's not very often you get to experience such well-written prose outside of just character dialogue in a video game - and a considerable amount of it at that.
+It's not very often you get to experience such well-written prose within a video game - and a considerable amount of it at that.

-Disco Elysium is centered on its writing and does not have any combat, with the few combat-like altercations just being an extension of the dialogue tree and check systems found throughout the game.
+Disco Elysium is centered on its writing and does not have any combat, with the few combat-like altercations just being an extension of the dialogue systems found throughout the game.

 The city of Revachol is a disgraced capital in a fictional world that underwent a failed communist revolution about 50 years prior to the events of the game.
 Still wearing the many wounds of artillery fire from the now-occupying force of the capitalist coalition, Revachol is a shadow of its former self and holds little hope for anyone who still lives there.
 The amnesiac detective will learn more about the struggles centered in the city as he dives deeper into what initially looks to be a simple murder mystery.

-These attributes can alter dialogue sequences in a number of ways.
+These Attributes can alter dialogue sequences in a number of ways.
 Firstly, they can appear next to dialogue choices that require passing a check by rolling a pair of dice, 2d6 Dungeons and Dragons style.
-But much more interestingly, these attributes can chime at essentially any time during the game - if you have enough points in that attribute - and actually speak to the player character.
-Sometimes they simply have an opinion on the current situation, sometimes they have advice about how to proceed with a conversation, sometimes different attributes can even argue with each other about the topic on-hand.
-Depending on your stats and character build, the dialogue options available to you will change.
+But much, much more interestingly, these Attributes can chime in at essentially any time during the game - if you have enough points in that attribute - and actually speak to the player character.
+Sometimes these metaphysical parts of your mind simply have an opinion on the current situation, sometimes they have advice about how to proceed with a conversation, and sometimes different attributes can even argue with each other about the topic on-hand.
+Depending on your stats and character build, the dialogue options available to you will change dramatically.

 Once the game starts to detect the types of choices you tend to make, you can gain Thoughts, which are effectively the equivalent of passive skills in other RPGs.
 You store these Thoughts in your Thought Cabinet, which can also affect the way you can interact with the game's various characters as well as the stats of your personal Attributes.
 For example, if you keep insisting that the case may have supernatural complications, you can gain the Thought 'Remote Viewers Division', which lowers the difficulty of all PSY type passive checks.
 If you try to be a hotshot cop, you might get 'Some kind of Superstar', which lowers your Logic but raises your Composure and Suggestion.